-For most employers, grasping the depth and breadth of required posters is challenging.
-And just when you think you have a handle on the complexities, something changes, or new information emerges that you were unaware of, such as industry-specific postings.
+For most employers, grasping the depth and breadth of workplace postings is challenging.
+Just when you think you have a handle on the complexities, a law or regulation changes — or a new requirement emerges, such as industry-specific labor law posters.

-Yes, that’s right … industry-specific labor law postings.
+Yes, you read that right … industry-specific labor law posters.
 They are a commonly overlooked area of compliance, but they must be addressed to ensure your business is fully protected.

 Understanding the Additional Postings That Apply to Your Business

 Federal contractors.
-Any company that receives federal funding, or has contracts with the government for goods or services, must display up to 11 additional employee notices (13 if you’re in the construction industry).
-Your specific obligations will depend on the type of contracts and the government agencies you contract with.
-In some cases, the dollar amount of the contract may dictate posting requirements as well.
+Any company that provides goods or services directly to the federal government — or that works on federally financed construction projects — must display up to 11 additional employee notices (13 if you’re in the construction industry).
+Your specific obligations will depend on the types of contracts and the government agencies you contract with.
+In some cases, the dollar amount of the contract may also dictate posting requirements.
 Potential postings include: